DevPika/devpika.github.io/_pages/about.md

 * [Speculative Everything](https://mitpress.mit.edu/books/speculative-everything) by Dunne and Raby
 * [The Last Lecture](https://www.cmu.edu/randyslecture/book/) by Randy Pausch

-Hit me up anytime to discuss about these!
+Ping me anytime to discuss about these!

 ## Internship
 **Indian Institute of Technology, Guwahati** May 2019 - Novemeber 2019\\